 This consultancy is being commissioned to provide the background research for the UP Campaign on the fisheries and seafood sector.
 The consultant will undertake the research, including a case study, with the following objectives:

-1. Develop an understanding and analysis of inequalities in seafood value chains in Thailand/Indonesia/Vietnam/ Philippines, particularly with respect to the
+1. Develop an understanding and analysis of inequalities in seafood value chains in Thailand/Indonesia/Vietnam/Philippines, particularly with respect to the following concerns:

 1.1 Distribution of cost and benefits among different actors/players across the value chain Gender-differentiated impacts of inequalities in value chains, as reflected in gender wage gaps, gender discrimination and other gender-specific labour issues